 His beginning noted that choices had to be made.
 Likening these choices with those that had to be made in 1979 was a simple public speaking manoeuvre.
 It suits George and his colleagues to compare themselves with the reformists of the Thatcher administration.
 In truth, there’s a gulf of difference.

 His focus on the failings of Gordon Brown, ex-Chancellor and Prime Minister was relentless.
-He raised a laugh by noting the apparent spat between the Prime Minister and the current Chancellor; particularly the Prime Minister’s refusal to confirm that Mr Darling would still be Chancellor if Labour was to win:
+And, with more reasons to be cheerful. he raised a laugh when he noted the apparent spat between the Prime Minister and the current Chancellor; particularly the Prime Minister’s refusal to confirm that Mr Darling would still be Chancellor if Labour was to win:

 “If Gordon Brown wins, he will go down in history.